DevExpress-Examples/asp-net-mvc-dashboard-implement-server-side-export/Readme.md

-# ASP.NET MVC Dashboard - How to implement server-side export
+# Dashboard for MVC - How to implement server-side export

 This example demonstrates how to export a dashboard displayed using the <a href="https://docs.devexpress.com/Dashboard/16977/Building-the-Designer-and-Viewer-Applications">ASP.NET MVC Dashboard extension</a> on the server side using the <a href="https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.WebDashboardExporter">WebDashboardExporter</a> class.
 The following API is used: